Classroom Anxiety in Language Learning

 Research

-The foundational paper introducing the construct of foreign language classroom anxiety as a distinct affective variable and presenting the FLCAS (Foreign Language Classroom Anxiety Scale), establishing the empirical research program on L2 anxiety.
+Summary: The foundational paper introducing foreign language classroom anxiety as a distinct affective variable and presenting the FLCAS, establishing the empirical research program on L2 anxiety.

-Demonstrates that language anxiety disrupts attention, memory, and speech production processes in specific ways during L2 use — providing the cognitive mechanism linking anxiety to L2 performance decrements beyond mere motivational or attitudinal effects.
+Summary: Demonstrates that language anxiety disrupts attention, memory, and speech production in specific ways during L2 use, providing the cognitive mechanism linking anxiety to L2 performance decrements.

-A comprehensive synthesis of individual differences in SLA including anxiety, motivation, self-efficacy, and aptitude, situating language anxiety within the broader psychological context of L2 learning and reviewing intervention implications for teachers and learners.
+Summary: Comprehensive synthesis of individual differences in SLA including anxiety, motivation, self-efficacy, and aptitude; situates language anxiety within the broader psychological context of L2 learning.